WE NEED YOUR FINANCIAL SUPPORT!

 We’re 3 blocks from the beach, Monterey Bay Aquarium, historic Cannery Row, and a convenient launch point into Big Sur

 Situated 1-block off of Lighthouse Avenue on the edge of New Monterey, the hostel helps guests to discover the sites and culture of Monterey while meeting and connecting with fellow world travelers.
-Through various education opportunities, hostelers get the benefit of staying in an affordable central location while learning about the conservation efforts of both hosteling and the Monterey community.
+Through various education opportunities, hostelers learn about the conservation efforts of hosteling and the Monterey community while staying in an affordable central location.

 778 Hawthorne Street